 Data mining is the process of deriving business insights from large or complex data sets, while data warehouses are typically the storage and processing infrastructure used for data mining.

-This blog post explains how the data mining process works and the benefits of how an automated data warehouse make data mining easier.
+This blog post explains how the data mining process works and the benefits of how a cloud data warehouse like Panoply can make data mining easier.

 Organizations today are able to gather data from all kinds of sources; their CRM, ERP, and social channels to name just a few.
 This quickly snowballs into a tremendous amount of data, which in the past would have been almost unmanageable.